Marmare314/lemmify/README.md

 ## Examples

-As another example we will number corollarys after the last theorem.
+This example shows how corollaries can be numbered after the last theorem.
 ```typst
 #import "@preview/lemmify:0.2.0": theorem-rules, theorem-kind, select-kind, reset-counter